verified_user 12-Stage Security Pipeline

 {

-Each successful guard_net call deducts one credit from the key's prepaid balance.
-Credits are consumed in first-in, first-out (FIFO) order — oldest credits are used first.
-All credits are valid for 12 months from purchase date.
-When the balance reaches zero, requests are blocked with a clear QUOTA_EXCEEDED error before any upstream call is made.
-No subscriptions, no metered billing — just prepaid credits that never surprise you.
+Each successful sphyr_net call deducts one credit from the key's prepaid balance via an atomic floor-guarded SQL UPDATE — concurrent requests cannot drive the balance negative.
+Credits are valid for 12 months from issue date.
+When the balance reaches zero, requests are blocked with a clear INSUFFICIENT_CREDITS error before any upstream call is made.
+No subscriptions, no metered billing — just prepaid credits.
+Credits expire 12 months from issue date.

 {